carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 * __Read__ for points moving away from it.
 * __White__ for points static regarding the ego vehicle, meaning that both move at the same velocity.

-This is an example of the real capabilities of this function.
-Getting

 ```py
 # --------------
 # Add a new radar sensor to my ego